texttheater/produce/manual.md

 ### Multiple wildcards, regular expressions and matching conditions

-The ability to use more than one wildcard in matching targets is Produce’s killer feature because to this date I have not been able to find a single other build automation tool that offers it.
+The ability to use more than one wildcard in target patterns is Produce’s killer feature because to this date I have not been able to find a single other build automation tool that offers it.
 Rake and others do offer full regular expressions which are strictly more powerful but not as easy to read.
 Don’t